 adversely affects public interest that may be protected by classification, it is classified as “Restricted access!”.

-41. Section 300 of Act IV of 1978 on the Penal Code sets out a new statutory case under the title of the breach of economic secrets as of 1 September 2005; the regulation has been in force as of 1 January 2008.
-Firstly, the statutory case applies to the currently penalised perpetrating conduct of the breach of business secrets, breach of bank secrets, breach of securities, and secondly, the scope of criminal penalty is extended to insurance secrets and fund secrets.
-The Act abolishes the term of business secrets in view of the fact that Section 81 (2) of the Civil Code defines this as applicable to all branches of law.
+53. Section 300 of Act IV of 1978 sets out a new statutory case under the title of the breach of economic secrets as of 1 September 2005; the regulation has been in force as of 1 January 2008.
+The new Penal Code that overruled the 1978.
+Act contains the above mentioned case in § 413. of Act No. C. of 2012.
+The case contains inter alia the breach of bank-, securities-, fund-, insurance or employer pension secrets considered to be confidential.
+Paragraph (2) of section 413. states that “It is not considered a breach of economic confidentiality if someone fulfils his obligations laid down in the act regarding the publishing of information of general interest and information public on general interests”.

 Article 4, paragraph 4 d) - different categories of business secrets